QubitProducts/slapdash/README.md

 #### Notes

-  - Only supports a single `exclude` parameter as an array.
-Multiple arguments are not supported.
+  - `exclude` may only be a single, flat array.
+Unlike lodash's version, this does not flatten the arguments list together.
   - If an empty (or falsey) `exclude` parameter is passed, the original `array` will be returned.
-Bear this in mind if you will be mutating the returned array.
+Bear this in mind if you are mutating the returned array.

 [slapdash-transformers]: http://tfwiki.net/wiki/Slap_Dash
 [lodash]: http://lodash.com/